jmmut/code-map/README.md

 This arrangement is not great when a node has many children.
 The children will be plotted as very thin lines.

+### Golden

+Manually tweaked version of the binary arrangement.
+It tries to maximize squareness by using an empirically chosen ratio of how many items to put in the first division of a bigger rectangle.
+It might be worse than binary on some dataseets.

 ## Roadmap